ITS-HCD/nysds-react-demo/README.md

 > [!NOTE]
 > If you’ve already cloned this repo, run `npm install` and skip ahead to the next section.

 To start a new React project using the NYS Design System (NYSDS), you’ll need to install the required packages via `npm`.
-The [NYSDS reference site](https://designsystem.ny.gov/getting-started/developers/) provides general installation guidance, but note that integrating NYSDS with React requires a slightly different approach (particularly around where we reference components & lit-react wrappings).
+The [NYSDS reference site](https://designsystem.ny.gov/getting-started/developers/) provides general installation guidance, but integrating NYSDS with React requires a slightly different approach, particularly around where we reference components & use lit-react wrappings.
 For now, let's follow this React + TypeScript setup:

 ```
 npm create vite@latest projectName -- --template react-ts